NewCenturyParty/21st_Century_Act/21st_Century_Act/09_Part_IX_Economic_Democracy.md

 (2) The Governor of Century Bank, who shall be responsible for the day-to-day management and overall direction of Century Bank, shall be appointed by the Governing Board, and shall serve at the pleasure of the Board.

-(3) The Governing Board of Century Bank shall be composed of the following 21 member representatives, in rotating five-year terms, from three distinct stakeholder groups:
+(3) The Governing Board of Century Bank shall be composed of the following 21 members, in rotating five-year terms, from three distinct stakeholder groups:

-(4) Seven member representatives chosen by the Governor in Council for their expertise in such fields as, but not limited to:
+    (a) Seven members chosen by the Governor in Council for their expertise in such fields as, but not limited to:

-    (a) the field of economics.
+        (i) The field of economics.

-    (b) risk management; and
+        (ii) Risk management; and

-    (c) Fiscal/monetary policy.
+        (iii) Fiscal/monetary policy.

-(2) Seven member representatives chosen by civic lottery, as defined under section 3 of this Act;
+    (b) Seven members chosen by civic lottery, as defined under section 3 of this Act;

-(3) Seven member representatives chosen by Indigenous governing bodies, such as the Assembly of First Nations, Inuit Tapiriit Kanatami, and Métis National Council;
+    (c) Seven members chosen by Indigenous governing bodies, such as the Assembly of First Nations, Inuit Tapiriit Kanatami, and the Métis National Council;

 (4) The Governing Board shall be supported by a Technical Advisory Committee, composed of experts in relevant fields, who shall be responsible for advising the Governing Board on areas relevant to their roles as members of said Board, ensuring that even a layperson chosen by civic lottery will be able to fully participate in their role, and learn on the job; and